 Let’s face it: Bilbao is like that one sleepy giant which will leave you feeling a little “meh”, especially if you’ve frolicked on the beaches and eaten all the pintxos in San Sebastian (much like me).
 Bilbao may underwhelm you at first sight, but there are some beautiful and unique cultural experiences to be had here, particularly for museum lovers.
 Bilbao’s largest draw, and one that is a fixture on every visitor’s northern Spain itinerary, is undoubtedly the Guggenheim museum, which brings in hundreds of wide eyed visitors everyday to this city.
 This metallic behemoth built by the world famous architect Frank Gehry stands tall and proud, like a glistening metallic bird on the banks of the Nervión river.
 The museum is part of the Solomon R. Guggenheim foundation and is home to mostly modern art installations and temporary international exhibits, such as the one on art and freedom of expression in China that we saw during our visit.
 Guggenheim hours are from 10 AM -8 PM and their Michelin starred restaurant Nerua is a great place to savor some of the best of modern Basque cuisine (reservations required).

 Although the art exhibits inside the museum are pretty cool, what is outside the Guggenheim is even more visually arresting.
 First off, you will see the La Salve bridge arching over the museum, which is also another place from where you can get a much better view of the entire museum rather than trying to capture it on your camera from close quarters.
 The art installations outside the Guggenheim are on the museum plaza and are by heavy weights such as Louise Bourgeois (Maman), Jeff Koons (“Tulips” and “The Puppy” which is a giant flowering topiary in the shape of a terrier), Anish Kapoor (“Tall tree and the Eye” aka a stack of metallic balls) and Fujiko Nakaya (“The Fog Sculpture“, which is an unique sensory experience of a jet of fog emanating from the water in the moat surrounding the museum at every hour).
 My absolute favorite was the giant mother spider Maman created by one of my favorite artists Louis Bourgeois (French), whose gigantic installations of spiders at the Guggenheim, NYC in 2006 (or was it 2007?) still remains my most memorable museum exhibit so far.
 A mother spider perhaps symbolizes the epitome of maternal sacrifice since she dies giving birth to her little ones.
 If you stand right below the pillar like bronze legs of Maman, you will see a mesh like sac in her belly (from where the legs protrude out) carrying her eggs.
 Surrounded by Maman‘s legs on all sides, I felt as if I were in a protective cocoon myself.
 If you want to enjoy these art installations in peace (minus the crowds), go around 8 AM when it is nearly empty minus a few stray joggers.
-Also, buy tickets to the Guggenheim in advance to avoid waiting in long lines.
+Also, buy tickets to the Guggenheim in advance to avoid waiting in long lines or just take this popular guided tour to explore the inside and outside of the museum to avoid the lines altogether.

 Bilbao Fine Arts Museum